Lisa87-d/Lisa87-d/README.md

-## Hi, I'm Mandy Matsane!
+## Hi, I'm Lisakhanya Duka!

 ### 📝 About Me
-I'm a passionate and dedicated Computer Science graduate from Tshwane University of Technology, having graduated in April 2025.
-With a strong foundation in both backend and frontend development, I enjoy building innovative solutions that solve real-world problems.
+I'm a curious and detail-driven developer with a passion in turning ideas into code .
+I thrieve in environments where creativity and logic intersect, Whether it's building intuitive user interfaces or optmizing backend performance , I enjoy crafting solutions that feel seamless and efficient .
+I'm passionate about creating innovative software that meets the user needs and expectations.
 I thrive in collaborative environments and am always eager to learn and grow as a developer.

 ### 🎓 Education
-- **Diploma in Computer Science**
+-
-  Tshwane University of Technology — Graduated April 2025
+-

 ### 💼 Work Experience
 - **Software Developer Intern (Work-Integrated Learning)**